(Adapted from October 1996 special insert of the Canby Herald, written and researched by Myra Weston)

 In 1988, at the request of the City of Canby, The Canby Fire District annexed the City of Canby into the District.
 At that time, the city sold all of it’s equipment and ½ share of the station to the Fire District.

 Presently, the building has been remodeled and a minor addition added to bring the building to 15,000 sq. feet.
-The bell that once sat in front of the very first fire station still prominently resides in the courtyard area and the 1935 antique fire engine still provides memorable appearances during Canby’s special events.
+The bell that once sat in front of the very first fire station still prominently resides in front of todays station and the 1935 antique fire engine still provides memorable appearances during Canby’s special events.
 The staffing now stands at 18 career staff, 30 volunteer members and two administrative positions.
-Throughout the history of Canby Fire District, one thing has remained the same, dedication and commitment to serving our community.
+Throughout the history of Canby Fire, one thing has remained the same, dedication and commitment to serving our community.